dmurdoch/parseLatex/README.md

 - Possibly add class for table objects, and implement indexing and subsetting on that class.
 - See what `kableExtra` does with tables, and try to make that easier.
-- Allow catcodes to be specified before parsing.
 - Do something with math environments?